QuiltMC/rfcs/structure/0006-governance.md

 ### Sub Teams

 Some teams may wish for more granular organization of their structure.
-In those cases, these teams may create sub teams.
+In those cases, these teams may define sub teams in their corresponding RFC.

 Sub teams behave like regular teams, except they are not required to have a team lead.
 If the sub team doesn't have its own team lead, the parent team lead's acts as its team lead.